A Kernel for Multi-Parameter Persistent Homology: Introduction

 We construct our feature map by interpreting a point of $\Dpt$ as a pair of (distinct) points in $\R^2$ that define a unique slice.
 Along this slice, the data simplifies to a \emph{mono-filtration} (i.e., a filtration that depends on a single scale parameter), and we can choose among a large class of feature maps and kernel constructions of standard, one-parameter persistence.
 To make the feature map well-defined, we restrict our attention to a finite rectangle $R$.

 Our inclusion into a Hilbert space induces a distance between bi-filtrations as

-We prove a stability bound, relating this distance measure to the matching distance and the interleaving distance (see Related work).
+We prove a stability bound, relating this distance measure to the matching distance and the interleaving distance (see the paragraph on related work below).
 We also show that this stability bound is tight up to constant factors (see Section~\ref{sec:stability}).

 Finally, we prove that our kernel construction admits an efficient approximation scheme.
 Fixing an absolute error bound $\eps$, we give a polynomial time algorithm in $1/\eps$ and the size of the bi-filtrations $\X$ and $\Y$ to compute a value $r$ such that $r\leq \langle \X, \Y\rangle_{\Phi}\leq r+\eps$.
 On a high level, the algorithm subdivides the domain into boxes of smaller and smaller width and evaluates the integral of (\ref{eqn:kernel_def}) by lower and upper sums within each subdomain, terminating the process when the desired accuracy has been achieved.
 The technical difficulty lies in the accurate and certifiable approximation of the variation of the feature map when moving the argument within a subdomain.